Estimated reading time: 4 minutes

 Fruit tree damage can be caused by many things.
 This week we’re focusing on identifying the damage caused by big pests.

-Kangaroos, wallabies, deer, rabbits and hares cause, because they often inflict their worst damage at this time of year, especially on newly planted trees.
+Kangaroos, wallabies, deer, rabbits, and hares spring to mind.
+They often inflict their worst damage at this time of year, especially on newly planted trees.

 The key to effective pest and disease management is to figure out how to protect your trees or fruit from the pest.